 Back Cover (5.5” x 8.5”) $500 Full Page Color Ad in Season Program Inside Front Cover (5.5” x 8.5”) $350 Full Page Color Ad in Season Program Inside Back Cover (5.5” x 8.5”) $350 Full Page Color Ad in Season Program Full Page (5” x 8”) $250 Full Page Black & White Ad in Season Program Half Page (4.5” x 3.75”) $135 Half Page Black & White in Season Program Quarter Page (2.25” x 3.75”) $ 75 Quarter Page Vertical Black & White in Season Program Quarter Page (4.5” x 1.88”) $ 75 Quarter Page Horizontal Black and White in Season Program

-Print a copy of the 2019-2020 MCEA Advertising Contract that you can use with a prospective business partner.
+Parents and students can print a copy of the MCEA Advertising Contract to use with a prospective business partner.

 Thespian Dues: $50.
 Payable one-time when the student qualifies to become a member of the Georgia Thespian Society.
 We are Troupe 6855.

-2020 Musical Fee: $100.
 The Spring Musical is open to all students at Mill Creek High School.
-All participating students must pay to go toward the costs of production and includes one (1) production tee-shirt.
+All participating students must pay to go toward the costs of production.
+Students who participate in the musical and have paid their fee will receive one (1) production tee-shirt and meals during practices.

-Make-up Kit: $20.
-All Period 1, 2, 4 & 7 students as well as all actors in the spring musical must have a theatre makeup kit.
+Make-up Kit: $25.
+All Advanced Drama and Musical Theatre students as well as all actors in the spring musical must have a theatre makeup kit.
 This is not the makeup you buy over the counter; it is specialized makeup formulated specifically for the demanding conditions of performing on stage.